Kiriko Nananan

+Kiriko Nananan (魚喃 キリコ, Nananan Kiriko) was a Japanese manga artist.
+She was known for her realistic josei work featuring understated artwork with a sense of detachment.
+In addition, she affiliated herself with the "La nouvelle manga" movement.
+Nananan died on December 25, 2024; her death was not announced until a year later.

+Biography

-Kiriko Nananan (魚喃キリコ, Nananan Kiriko) is a Japanese manga artist from Tsubame, Niigata.
-Nananan is famous for her realistic josei work featuring understated artwork with a sense of detachment.
-In addition, she has affiliated herself with the "La nouvelle manga" movement.
-Her first work was published in Garo in 1993.
-Three of her works have been made into live-action movies: Blue (2001), Strawberry Shortcakes (2006), and Pumpkin and Mayonnaise (2017).
-At the Angoulême International Comics Festival 2008, she won the Prix de l'école supérieure de l'image.
+Nananan was born on December 14, 1972, in the town of Yoshida in Nishikanbara District, Niigata (now Tsubame, Niigata).
+She had wanted to become a manga artist since she was five years old.
+She would copy manga for children, girls and adults, and adapt them into her own style.
+After pitching her manga to several publishers, Nananan's debut work Hole was published in the monthly magazine Garo in 1993.
+She drew Hole while studying at the Nippon Design Welfare College.
+Three of her works have been made into live-action films: Blue (2002), Strawberry Shortcakes (2006), and Pumpkin and Mayonnaise (2017).
+She portrayed Toko in the live-action film adaptation of Strawberry Shortcakes under the stage name Toko Iwase (岩瀬 塔子, Iwase Tōko).
+Along with Ryo Fukawa, she also hosted the NHK Radio 1 program Doyō no Yoru wa Kētai Tanka.
+At the 2008 Angoulême International Comics Festival, Nananan won the Prix de l'école supérieure de l'image.

+She died on December 25, 2024, at the age of 52.
+Tokyo News Service announced her death the following year, at the request of Nananan and her family.

 Style

-Kiriko Nananan says she is obsessed with seeing everything in-between the lines.
-She uses the spaces in the panels/the backgrounds, as characters to suggest feelings such as hope or emptiness.
-It is for this reason that, unlike most manga artists, she will not have assistants do the details for her, since the little details play an important role in her stories.
-She draws each panel so that it can be isolated, like a picture on a poster or T-shirt, rather than drawing/thinking of her manga as a series of boxes.
-When she draws each panel, she says she sometimes will take even four hours on just one, repeating the same picture dozens of times.
+Nananan said she was obsessed with seeing everything in-between the lines.
+She used the spaces in the panels and the backgrounds as characters to suggest feelings such as hope or emptiness.
+It is for this reason that, unlike most manga artists, she did not have assistants do the details for her, since the little details played an important role in her stories.
+She drew each panel so that it can be isolated, like a picture on a poster or a T-shirt, rather than drawing her manga as a series of boxes.
+She has stated that drawing one panel can sometimes take up to four hours, repeating the same picture dozens of times.

-Nananan says her stories and characters are only partially fictional, and believe they are all true-to-life.
-She bases the way the characters think on how she thinks, then links everything together with fictional events.
-She feels she can't have writing assistants either since she is the only one who can tell her stories.
+Nananan said her stories and characters were only partially fictional, and believed they are all true-to-life.
+She based her characters' thinking on how she thinks, then linked everything together with fictional events.
+She felt she could not have writing assistants either since she was the only one who could tell her stories.
+Nananan cited the manga Pink by Kyoko Okazaki as an inspiration over her work.